-The poncho in the photo above?
+The sweater in the photo above?
 IT IS MAGICAL.
-It’s a fairly large piece and covers my arms down to the elbow, but since it’s got an open, loose weave it allows for breeze!
-Any loosely-woven accessory – be it poncho, shawl, scarf, or even jacket or bolero – will give coverage without impeding air flow to your pits and arms.
+It’s black and has 3/4 sleeves, but since it’s got an open, loose weave it allows for breeze!
+Any loosely-woven accessory – be it sweater, poncho, shawl, scarf, or even jacket or bolero – will give coverage without impeding air flow to your pits and arms.

 Actual tights in summer may feel oppressive and awful unless you’re working in a meat locker.
 At least, that’s been my experience.
 But sheer and sheer-patterned hosiery can help a gal feel less exposed while allowing her legs to breathe a bit.

 Maxi skirts are unflattering and make you look short and are too casual and so hippy-dippy and BLAH BLAH BLAH.
 Whatever, maxi-haters, these longer hemlines are both breeze-admitting and leg-covering, so they get two thumbs up from me.
 I adore my legs and tend to do everything in my power to show ’em off, but on days when I want some coverage, I turn to my maxis.
 I prefer the floor-sweeping kind with just a hint of shoe showing.

 My love affair with boleros and shrugs is long and well-documented, and with good reason.
 A garment that makes a sleeveless dress sleeved but only drops down to boob level?
 Ideal for warm weather wear.
 The benefits of a blazer without the heft and length and hotness.
 Three-quarter sleeves are my ideal, but a wee bit hard to come by.